 Salaries for tech workers in London are varied depending on sectors, experience and even how big the company is, salaries at start-ups may be slightly less than massive corporations for example.
 Recent salary data from IT job board Technojobs revealed that the average salary for Data Engineers in the capital is around the £60,000 mark and similarly DevOps Engineers around £67,500 and Front-End Engineers £50,000.

-The median salary of software developers in London increased by 13% in 2019, to £74,000.
+The top salary software developers in London can expect has increased by 13% in 2019, to £74,000.
 Which was the largest increase for any tech capital in the world.
 Suggesting that women working in tech in London can expect a good salary in line with their skills and talent, however, there is still work to be done to narrow the gender pay gap impacting women in the capital, especially for senior level tech roles.
 A recent study looking into the gender gap in tech in London revealed that for top-level positions women were earning 12% less than men in the same or similar roles.

 Despite the growth in tech companies and subsequent career opportunities, London still has a gender pay gap problem.